Hook Beach Excursion

 The Sandy Hook beaches accessible by Seastreak ferry

-Above: These waves are somewhat more robust than the summer surf on the Atlantic side of Sandy Hook when I have been there.
-The side facing Manhattan is more sheltered.
+Above: These waves are very significantly more robust than the summer surf on the Atlantic side of Sandy Hook when I have been there!
+The far less popular side of the Sandy Hook peninsula facing Manhattan is usually more calm.
+In this case an offshore autumn storm brought big waves with the Manhattan skyline in the background.

 Sandy Hook offers a beach environment for everyone, except those looking for a boardwalk amusement atmosphere.